MarkChuCarroll/pica/docs/intro.md

 So - the fundamental unit of computation is called a _quark_, after the fundamental building block of physical matter.
-All of the particles that make up the atoms around us are formed of collections of quarks.
+All of the particles that make up the atoms around us are formed of collections of quarkSpecs.
 In Pica, a quark is some defined thing that can run a variety of snippets of parallel code.
-It does small bits of local computation, and then sends messages to other quarks.
+It does small bits of local computation, and then sends messages to other quarkSpecs.

-Those messages are called bosons.
-In physics, Bosons are subatomic particles with mediate interactions between quarks.
-All of the fundamental forces that make protons and neutrons exist as particles, and stick together to form the matter that we see around us, are mediated by bosons.
+Those messages are called bosonSpecs.
+In physics, Bosons are subatomic particles with mediate interactions between quarkSpecs.
+All of the fundamental forces that make protons and neutrons exist as particles, and stick together to form the matter that we see around us, are mediated by bosonSpecs.

-So in Pica, we've implement quarks which interact with each other by sending and receiving bosons.
+So in Pica, we've implement quarkSpecs which interact with each other by sending and receiving bosonSpecs.

-The underlying system that runs Pica programs is the Hadron virtual machine.
-(Hadrons are the family of particles with mass that make up matter.)
+The underlying system that runs Pica programs is the QGP VM, which stands for "Quark Gluon Plasma", a recently observed state of matter where quarkSpecs and gluons interact freely.

 ## Quark Basics